OsvaldoCD/celestial_bodies_db/README.md

 ## the requirements below are specified in order to complete the relational database certification

+## the "Table Attributes Tasks Checklist" provide the task completed in order to meet the database requirements

+### The database was created using BASH Scripting - Linux Shell

 ### freecodecamp relational database certification
 The relational database is made up of 5 distinct tables:
 1. planet